Chef Iliana de la Vega

 Iliana de la Vega won worldwide acclaim for her restaurant and cooking school in Oaxaca, El Naranjo, which was featured in numerous newspapers and magazines, such as The New York Times and Bon Appetit.

-The reincarnation of El Naranjo, in Austin, has been recognized as the best Mexican restaurant in the city.
-Before the brick and mortar restaurant came into being, de la Vega owned El Naranjo Mobile and Catering, a successful food trailer that was called,“ the only real Mexican restaurant in Texas” by The Texas Monthly.
+The reincarnation of El Naranjo in Austin, has been recognized as the best Mexican restaurant in the city.
+Before the brick and mortar restaurant came into being, de la Vega owned El Naranjo Mobile and Catering, a successful food trailer that was called,“ the only real Mexican restaurant in Texas” by Texas Monthly magazine.

-She is a passionate teacher, and she served as the Mexican/Latin Cuisines Specialist for The Culinary Institute of America (CIA) from 2007 to 2012.
+She is a passionate teacher and served as the Mexican/Latin Cuisines Specialist for The Culinary Institute of America (CIA) from 2007 to 2012.

 She is a 2019 James Beard Award semifinalist for Best Chef: Southwest.

 In 2014, the Mexican Government granted her the prestigious Ohtli award in recognition for her work with the Hispanic population and for furthering Mexican gastronomy.
-In 2014 the Hispanic Chamber of Commerce named her Hispanic Female Entrepreneur of the year.
+That same year, the Hispanic Chamber of Commerce named her Hispanic Female Entrepreneur of the year.
 She currently also serves as a consultant for the prestigious Stanford University Dinning Enterprises.